NAlexH2/nahrednetv1/README.md

 # Well...

-I do not have much to say about this currently.
-It's a personal project I mess with in my free time.
+this is work in progress.
+Pardon my dust! :)